-Quotient out these trivial phases and obtain that all nontrivial 0D block-states form a $\mathbb{Z}_2^2$ group.
-We should further note that the Chern insulator surrounding $\mu$ illustrated in Fig. \ref{Chern insulator} is not compatible with reflection symmetry, hence there is no further trivializations for $T_h$-symmetric case.
+Quotient out these trivial phases and obtain that all nontrivial 0D block states form a $\mathbb{Z}_2^2$ group.
+We should further note that the Chern insulator surrounding $\mu$ illustrated in Fig. \ref{Chern insulator} is not compatible with reflection symmetry, hence there are no further trivializations for $T_h$-symmetric case.